red gorges with a valley running through

 coral and fish seen while snorkelling is one of the best things to do in exmouth wa

-Lakeside Snorkel
+Lakeside Beach Snorkel

-If you’re looking for a great snorkelling spot, Lakeside is the place to go.
-From the car park walk, 500 m south (left) along the beach and enter the water after the first Sanctuary Zone marker.
-You’ll find some of the best coral formations between the shore markers and the two yellow floating buoys.
-You may see larger marine creatures like turtles or bigger reef fish, as well as harmless shark sightings.
-In addition, a resident giant groper lives in a coral cave here, so keep an eye out for him while exploring this beautiful underwater world.
+You’ll find some of the best coral between the shore markers and the two yellow floating buoys.
+Look for marine creatures like turtles or reef fish, as well as harmless sharks.
+Also, a resident giant groper lives in a coral cave here, so keep an eye out for him.

 Oyster Stacks Snorkel